PETE’S IN THE COMMUNITY

 VERMONT FARM FUND

-The Vermont Farm Fund (VFF) was inspired by the outpouring of support Pete’s Greens received after a devastating fire destroyed the barn that was the heart of our farm and which contained all our coolers, storage areas and vegetable processing equipment as well as all our produce and frozen meats.
-In the wake of this fire, we received overwhelming support statewide from community efforts and individual donations .
+The Vermont Farm Fund (VFF) was inspired by the outpouring of support Pete’s Greens received after a devastating fire in 2011 destroyed the barn that was the heart of our farm and which contained all our coolers, storage areas and vegetable processing equipment as well as all our produce and frozen meats.
+In the wake of this fire, we received overwhelming support statewide from community efforts and individual donations.
 This support was essential to helping us get back on our feet again.
-We decided early on that we wanted to eventually repay our community, and pay the donations fornward.
-With the help of an advisory committee, and the partnership of the Center for an Agricultural Economy the non profit Vermont Farm Fund was created with the intent that the money that was so generously given to us could eventually circulate again to support other sustainable VT farms.
-Though still a bit cash strapped ourselves, we have paid forward $40,000 of the donations we received into the fund, and this money will be loaned again so that other farmers may get back on their feet.
-Since launching this new campaign, we have received more donations and the fund is growing.
+We decided early on that we wanted to eventually repay our community, and pay the donations forward.
+With the help of an advisory committee, and the partnership of the Center for an Agricultural Economy the non profit Vermont Farm Fund was created later that year with the intent that the money that was so generously given to us would eventually circulate again to support other sustainable VT farms.
+Though still a bit cash strapped ourselves in 2011, we paid forward $40,000 of the donations we received into the fund in 2011.
+Over the next few years we paid all the remaining donations we received back into the Vermont Farm Fund.
+This money has been loaned again and again.
+To date the Vermont Farm Fund has loaned over 2 MILLION dollars to farms and food producers who have needed help after suffering disasters and hardship and to new farmers looking to get their start.

 We often have a surplus of unmarketable but still-great-for-eating produce in our fields and in our washhouse.
 In 2004, Theresa Snow, a then Petes Greens employee, started gleaning on our farm.
 With the help of local volunteers, our excess crops were harvested and distributed to local sites like food shelves and senior meal programs.
 The following year Theresa founded Salvation Farms and began gleaning at many farms located in northern Vermont.